chrokh/toow-old/_sources/chapters/sets.md

 A set can contain other sets.
 All elements in a set must be unique.

-In terms of notation, the empty set is usually denoted by the letter O or the number 0 crossed with a diagonal slash ($\varnothing$) and we would define it like this:
+In terms of notation, the empty set is usually denoted by the letter O or the number 0 crossed with a diagonal slash ($\varnothing$).
+A set is then defined as a comma-separated list of elements enclosed by two curly braces.
+In case of the empty set, we just have two curly braces.

 $$
 \varnothing = \{ \}
 $$

+## Members

 Let's take an example.
 If I make a statement like: "I am a human".